AnshTandon0/smartcaballocation/README.md

 #### Working

-- The Real-time Location Data Integration relies on Mapbox APIs to seamlessly convert latitude and longitude coordinates into human-readable textual addresses.
+- The Real-time Location Data Integration relies on Reverse GeoCoding APIs to seamlessly convert latitude and longitude coordinates into human-readable textual addresses.
 - Live tracking ensures that administrators, drivers, and users have access to real-time updates on the current location of cabs, facilitating efficient management of the transportation network.

 ## Conclusion